MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-local-minikube.md

 deploys the following components onto your local `minikube` cluster:

 - Materialize Operator using Helm into your local `minikube` cluster.
-- MinIO object storage service as the blob storage.
+- MinIO object storage as the blob storage for your Materialize.
-- PostgreSQL database as the  metadata database.
+- PostgreSQL database as the metadata database for your Materialize.
+- Materialize as a containerized application into your local `minikube` cluster.

 {{< important >}}